rockstor/rockon-registry/README.md

 When Shares require, or may benefit from a specific owner:group, specify this at the end of the Share's *"description"* via name or ID, e.g. "... must be (1000:docker)." or "... e.g. (13001:13001)." or "... (bareos:bareos)".
-Docker can only map IDs irrespective, but with for example (bareos:bareos), the docs instruct on creating a host to in-container uid:gid mapping.
+OCI can only map IDs irrespective, but with for example (bareos:bareos), the docs instruct on creating a host to in-container uid:gid mapping.
 ```
 {